AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 </div>

 <span style="color:green">
 Jonathan - Captured and deposit are the words used in the StaRS Model paper and so we just wanted to be consistent with them and that is why we continued to use those words.
-However, I did add to the intro the two main processes of deposition in the filter (sedimentation and interception)
+However, I did add to the intro the two primary modes of deposition that they believe are taking place in the filter (sedimentation and interception)
 </span>

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/ConstrictionsSandGrains.png?raw=true" width="35%"/>